cwinters/cwinters.github.io/_drafts/learn-your-database.md

 tags: database
 ---

-There's an attitude among many developers that the database should be treated as a dumb datastore.
-Speak to it only through an ORM and use only lowest-common-denominator features.
+Nearly every application needs to store persistent state, and most of them do so in relational databases.
+There's an attitude among many developers that this database should be treated as a dumb datastore -- speak to it only through an ORM and use only lowest-common-denominator features.

-The reasons for this are many, but they don't really matter.(1) That the attitude is so widespread is good news for you, because with only a little effort you can work some magic.
+The reasons for this are many, but they don't really matter.(1) That the attitude is so widespread is good news for you, because with only a little effort you can work what looks like magic.

+Note that I'm very, very far from a database expert, so if you're looking for deep performance tuning guidance or query optimization, look elsewhere. .
+I've used them for a while, and understand some basic use patterns

 ## Learn how your database works.